mockito/testing-workshop/README.md

 Write amazing tests every day and you will see that your production code is super clean.
 Great tests -> great code.

 [Test First Immersion](https://qconsf.com/sf2017/workshop/test-first-immersion-workshop-java) workshop at QCon San Francisco on 11/16/17.
+See also [slides for the workshop](https://www.slideshare.net/SzczepanFaber/qcon17-workshop-test-first-immersion).

 ## What is this project?